 You'll have to experiment though to see how the device behaves with these files missing.

-RE: Turn off modem on Qualcomm - Added by Gu W 8 months ago
+RE: Turn off modem on Qualcomm - Added by Gu W over 5 years ago

 Thanks for the advice.
 I can definitely do that.

 I want to have a fresh build.
 Something like a proof of concept that it's possible to run a Qualcomm smartphone without broadband.
 Through this the device should be as trustworthy as a device without the broadband chip.